software-mansion/live-debugger/docs/components_tree.md

 <img src="images/components_tree.png" alt="Components Tree" height="400px">
 </div>

-It can be used for:
+It can be also used for:

 - Navigation inside Node Inspector
 - Components Highlighting